 *The information provided here is for entertainment and reference purposes only.
-It is based on centuries of folklore, most of which came about before the age of modern medicine.
+It is based on centuries of folklore, most of which camethe birthstones of your loved ones, or your favorite combination of colors about before the age of modern medicine.
 It is not meant as actual medical information.
 For advice about any of the illnesses listed, please visit a qualified physician.

 The ancients associated Emerald with the Greek goddess Venus, the goddess of love and beauty, it and was said to protect lovers from unfaithfulness.
 If the heart was loyal, the gem would glow in a beautiful green color, but if the heart was went astray, it would turn a different, lifeless color.
 In addition, it was believed that wearing an Emerald would improve one’s memory and intelligence, enabling one to think clearly about the past, present, and future.

 Emerald plays a vital role in religion, as well.
 Green is the holy color of Islam, and the states belonging to the Arab world possess green banners symbolizing the unity of Islam.
 In the Catholic Church, green has a special meaning as well, since it has always been considered the most natural and elementary color in liturgy.
 Some say that an Emerald in a shape of a bowl fell off the Satan’s crown.
-That bowl was later used by Christ at the last supper, and Joseph of Arimathea caught Christ’s blood dripping from the cross in that bowl, founding the order of the Holy Grail.
+That bowl was later used by Christ at the last supper, and Joseph of Arimathea caught Christ’s blood dripping from the cross in that bowl, founding the order of the Holy Grail

 Since as far back as there is evidence of emeralds, there has been evidence of its healing powers.
 Some said emeralds would heal if simply worn, others said gaining help required gazing deeply into the green for a while.
 In every language, there were reports of the emerald helping eyesight.
 The Sumerians said that if an emerald was worn in a ring on the little finger of the left hand, it would cure inflammation of the eyes.
 During the time of Hippocrates, emeralds were crushed into a fine powder and made into an eye lotion.